 Plans, diagrams, and step-by-step instructions for building a simple 4-by-6-foot outdoor shed.

 Per its name, the structure simply leans against the house or garage for additional support and provides a water-safe haven for shielding gear from the elements.
 If you have moderate do-it-yourself skills and tools, this is a weekend project.
+If you decide it’s more than you bargained for, check out these convenient lean-to shed kits on Amazon.

 Because the shed is designed to abut to another structure, the foundation need only be pressure-treated skids, the roof pitched in only one direction to shed water, and the back wall sheathed with 1/2-inch CDX plywood, which withstands indirect exposure to moisture.
 See Anatomy of an Outdoor Shed or Playhouse for more about typical shed construction.